jeantardelli/data-engineering-with-python/README.md

 * sql-user: this directory contains the query to create a user and its credentials data
 * load-database: this directory contains modules that load and query data from MySQL
 * load-nosql: this directory contains modules that load and query data from Elasticsearch
+* scooter-data: this directory contains the scooter dataset and modules that handle data wrangling with pandas

 ## Setup working environment